By Caroline Crossland, TIWP Student

 Dear Sweet Talk,

-Let me rewind your brain,
+Let me rewind your brain just a little,

 from the white tops of my lavender fingertips